kwame-mintah/python-fastapi-logging-application/README.md

 1. A new continuous integration (CI) / continuous delivery (CD) pipeline that will build and push new docker images to a remote repository, so it can be pulled down later for deployments to Kubernetes.
-2. Configure a Kubernetes cluster within the chose cloud provider using [Terraform](https://www.terraform.io/).
+2. Configure a Kubernetes cluster within the chosen cloud provider using [Terraform](https://www.terraform.io/).
 3. Create necessary `.yaml` configuration files to specify docker image, networking, environment variables etc.
 4. Deploy to the Kubernetes namespace using helm.